Can I eat jam during pregnancy?

 • Smoothie bowl with yogurt, fruit and oil seeds

 As seen, jam can be part of a balanced and balanced breakfast, combined with complex carbohydrates, proteins and good fats.
-The ideal is to alternate it with other sources of fruit sugars, such as banana, apple, pear etc.
+The ideal is to alternate it with other sources of sugars from fruit, such as banana, apple, pear etc.

 Back to top